cinemascience/website/docs/source/algorithms-tools.rst

 - `cvlib`_ A Cinema Viewer library which provides a JavaScript API to Spec A Cinema databases for visualization in the browser.
 - `cvlibd`_ A Javascript framework to facilitate development of viewer applications for Spec D Cinema databases in the browser.
 - `cinema_lib`_ Python 3.6 library and command line tool for Cinema specifications A and D.
+- `cinema_components`_ A javascript library containing prebuilt components for viewing and querying Cinema SpecD databases.

 .. _CinemaScience GitHub : https://github.com/cinemascience
 .. _cinema_change_detection :  https://github.com/cinemascience/cinema_change_detection